agitrubard/hexalayered-architecture/README.md

 ### 3. Port/Adapter Layer

+**Provides communication with external systems, converts domain objects into formats that external systems can understand and does the opposite.**

 - **Package**:
     - Port: `dev.agitrubard.hexalayered.[module].port`
     - Adapter: `dev.agitrubard.hexalayered.[module].port.adapter`
-- **Responsibility**: Provides communication with external systems, converts domain objects into formats that external systems can understand and does the opposite.
 - **Input**: Domain Object or specific wrapper objects | `Ticket` or `Long` or `String` etc.
 - **Output**: Domain Object or specific wrapper objects | `Ticket` or `Long` or `String` etc.
 - **Communication**: